How Do I Hire a Cruise Ship Injury Lawyer If I Live in Another State?

 Real Examples of Out-of-State Clients Represented by Perkins Law Offices

-Client #1 — California Passenger With a Severe Deck Slip
+Client #1 — California Passenger With a Slipped on Lido Deck

 A passenger from San Diego slipped on an unmarked wet deck surface.
 The case required filing in Miami federal court.
 We secured compensation without the client ever traveling to Florida.

-Client #2 — New York Passenger Injured During a Shore Excursion
+Client #2 — Indiana Passenger Injured During a Shore Excursion

 Client #3 — Texas Passenger Injured by Negligent Shipboard Medical Care